apollographql/specs-core/core.spec.md

 # Prefixing

 With the exception of a single root directive, core feature specifications MUST prefix all schema elements they introduce.
 The prefix:
-  1. MUST match the default name of the feature as derived from the feature's specification URL,
+  1. MUST match the name of the feature as derived from the feature's specification URL,
   2. MUST be a valid [GraphQL name](https://spec.graphql.org/draft/#Name), and
   3. MUST NOT contain the core namespace separator, which is two underscores ({"__"}), and
   4. MUST NOT end with an underscore (which would create ambiguity between whether {"x___y"} is prefix `x_` for element `y` or prefix `x` for element `_y`).